Rbektas39/Bektas---Data---Science---Portfolio/README.md

 Code and projects for Introduction to Data Science
 ## Hi, I’m Robert 👋

-I’m an Economics student with a strong interest in data science, sustainability, and applied analytics.
-I enjoy using data to answer real-world questions, especially in areas like renewable energy, finance, and public policy.
+I’m an Economics student at the University of Notre Dame with a passion for strong interest in data science and sustainability.
+I enjoy using data to persuade and invoke change, especially in how we treat our beautiful natural world.

 ---